Young army captain remembered as ‘an officer and gentleman’

 Capt.
 David Jones, Lt.
 Niall Verling, Defence Forces and Capt.
 Tom Vincent in Ballinameen for the funeral of Captain Gilbert Muldowney.
 Pic: Gerard O'Loughlin

 “He loved the community, his friends here.
 If you want to know the measure of a man, you simply count his friends.
 He was a very popular guy.
-He knew it well.
-He had so many friends and people who loved him, and he loved the people he called his friends so dearly.
-He had so much energy for bringing people together and organising things that wouldn't happen without his powerful force.
-He had such great friends spread all over England and Ireland.
-Coming home and seeing his old friends was such a joy to him.
-People were drawn towards his confidence, goodness, intelligence, and phenomenal sense of humour.”
+He had so many friends and people who loved him, and he loved the people he called his friends so dearly," she said.

 Jack McKervey, Paddy Costello, IUNDA Post 9 Athlone; David Gibson-Brabazon, chairman Midland Counties & Kildare Royal British Legion Republic of Ireland; Donal Flynn, Royal British Legion and Richard Tearle, 3rd Regional Royal Horse Artillery at Captain Muldowney's Funeral.
 Pic: Gerard O'Loughlin